ResourceGuide

 • All-market firehoses — every coin on the exchange, one subscription.

-• Four orderbook latency tiers — from L4 with user addresses down to aggregated display books.
+• Four different ways to stream orderbook — from L4 with user addresses down to aggregated display books.

 • Streams the official API doesn't have — every TP/SL order, every TWAP, every ledger event on the exchange.